 Depending on exactly what situations are uncovered during challenge 2 with respect to any critical suppliers, there may be a need for more regular and/or intense viability checks on such suppliers, commensurate with the anticipated risk potential of those situations for those suppliers.

-On a more local level, the effects of extreme weather events like the wind and flooding damage sustained in Japan from Typhoon Hagibis, civil disturbance due to elections or other political situations, general economic hardship, breakdown in law and order, failure or destruction of key infrastructure and so on may also impact on supplier viability.
+The effects of extreme weather events like the wind and flooding damage sustained in Japan from Typhoon Hagibis, civil disturbance due to elections or other political situations, general economic hardship, breakdown in law and order, failure or destruction of key infrastructure and so on may also impact on supplier viability.

 The main concern here is the disruption to the provision of natural resources, foodstuffs and manufactured goods, and their transport and delivery to customers.